 If additional information is needed contact [[wmpostoffice]] with your inquiry.

 Washers and dryers are provided in the lowest level of the 300 building.
 We currently use high efficiency front loading washers in the residence halls.
 Manufacturer's guidelines recommend high efficiency liquid detergent (1/4 cup) instead of powered detergent.
 Look for detergents with the high efficiency logo.
 Detergent 'cakes' should not be used in these machines.

 In compliance with the requirements of the Commonwealth of Virginia, all residence halls are smoke-free.
 Residents and their guests must refrain from smoking at any time they are physically present on the hall, including private residence rooms.

 First, see if you can find the answers to your questions in the Residence Life Contract, Policies and Resource Guide.
-It will be included in our housing assignments mailing in July.
-Also, it is indexed below.
 Additionally, feel free to e-mail us with your questions at [[living]].